barbara-xiong/N-Orbit/README.md

 * input_file_path: The path to your input dataset CSV file.

 * intermediate_path: The path to the folder where your intermediate files will be stored.
 This path should be different for each dataset / analysis performed to avoid file conflicts and ensure each is performed independently.

+* MODE: Set to "Neighborhood" in most cases.
+If neighborhood instances like with the CODEX Spleen example are desired, set to "Instance".

 * im_label: The name of your image/sample label column